polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/blockchain-basics.md

 - Consensus methodology to protect against malicious activity and ensure the ongoing progress of the chain.
 - Logic for ordering and processing incoming transactions.
 - Cryptography for signing and verifying the signatures associated with transactions.
-- An execution environment for authoring and finalizing blocks.

 Because of the complexity involved in building the core components a blockchain requires, most blockchains start with a complete copy of an existing blockchain repository—a fork—so that developers can modify existing code to add new features instead of writing everything from scratch.
 For example, the Bitcoin repository was forked to create Litecoin, ZCash, Namecoin and Bitcoin Cash.